5 Budget-Friendly Dark Academia Classroom Ideas for High School English Teachers

 Add a “Word of the Day” board with SAT-level words that feel pulled from the halls of Oxford.

 They’ll get into it more than you expect.
-There’s something magnetic about taking literature seriously and making it feel like a secret club.
+There’s something that draws students in when you take literature seriously and make it feel like a secret club.

-5. Use Stylish Posters That Actually Teach Something
+5. Dark Academia Posters That Actually Teach Something

 If you’re going to put something on the walls, let it match your aesthetic and support your instruction.
 My Dark Academia Literary Elements Poster Set was designed for exactly that.
 Each poster defines a literary element your students actually need to know, using clean fonts, classic layout, and a quiet intensity that won’t clash with your vibe.